Chemical Recycling Examples

 Discover Cefic’s members concrete examples on chemical recycling

 In Europe, about 30 million tonnes of plastic waste is collected every year.
-But still 85% of that ends up in landfill or is incinerated.
+Still, 85% of that is incinerated, exported or sent to landfill.
 This is not only a source of CO2 emissions but is also a waste of valuable resources.

 The chemical industry is determined to change this.
 How?